eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-07-mdl-rulebook.md

-This document describes the structure, type, data element identifiers, and logical organisation of the mandatory and optional attributes of the mobile driving license (mDL) attestation within the EUDI Wallet.
+This document describes the structure, type, data element identifiers, and logical organisation of the mandatory and optional attributes of the mobile driving licence (mDL) attestation within the EUDI Wallet.
 It also describes how Member States can specify any possible national attributes.